 It’s essential to consider when to introduce your product to the marketplace.
 You want to do so quickly without negatively impacting quality, so many work backward from a deadline.
 That means understanding how long production will take and the timeline to transport finished goods to distributors.
 This requires balancing resources to have what you need when you need it.

 That’s a lot of different pieces to coordinate.
-ProjectManager is award-winning project management software that has robust Gantt charts to map your production schedule.
+ProjectManager is award-winning project management software with robust Gantt charts to map your production schedule.
 Our Gantt charts allow you to manage your resources and costs in real time.
 All four task dependencies can be linked in the production schedule to avoid costly bottlenecks.
-Once you have your production scheduling planned out, set a baseline to capture that plan.
+Once you have your production scheduling planned, set a baseline to capture that plan.
 Now you can compare the planned schedule to the actual schedule when in production to help you stay on track.
 Get started with ProjectManager today for free.

 What Is a Production Schedule?

 A production schedule is an integral part of production scheduling.
 The production schedule is a list of all the products that are to be manufactured.
-That list also notes where and when each product is going to be made.
+That list also notes where and when each product will be made.

 Related: Best Production Scheduling Software